KSDK news anchor Anne Allred has been through a rough five years

 Allred underwent surgery and was hospitalized numerous times.
 She had daily dialysis treatment because her kidneys were operating at about 3% efficiency.

-“That summer, I’d spend nine hours a day on dialysis and then I’d get in a wheelchair and go see my daughter in the NICU,” Allred said.
+“That summer, I’d spend nine hours a day on dialysis and then I’d go see my daughter in the NICU,” Allred said.

 “That whole summer is still cloudy in my memory,” she said, dismissing the old adage about taking things one day at a time.
 “I was taking it one breath at a time.”